Jee-vim/learning-zig/common-error.md

-# Common Causes of Segmentation Faults
+# Segmentation Faults at address

 1. **Invalid memory (use-after-free)**
    - The pointer refers to memory that was already `free`d or went out of scope.